 Kidney function declines very slowly as you age, which means that despite age-related changes your kidneys and bladder should continue to meet the needs of your body.
 However, it’s important to manage any medical conditions and maintain a healthy lifestyle, because illness, medicines, and other conditions can degrade kidney function.

 For bladder and kidney symptoms, such as pain, more or less frequent urination, uncomfortable urination, etc., it’s important to speak with your health care practitioner.
 Your doctor will likely order a number of tests to investigate the cause for these symptoms.
 These tests often include blood or urine tests, but medical imaging may also be recommended.

 A kidney and bladder ultrasound, or renal ultrasound, uses high frequency sound waves to visualize and assess your kidneys and bladder.
 It’s often requested because it’s very good a looking at the soft tissues of the body, as well as evaluating blood flow and fluid retention.
 For both men and women, this exam can help detect fluid collection, kidney or urinary tract infection, cysts, tumors, kidney disease, obstructions like kidney stones, and more.

 While the severity of bladder and kidney conditions vary, many of them are very common.
-It’s estimated between 40 to 60 percent of women develop a urinary tract infection during their lifetime, and the likelihood of an infection increases as you age.
+It’s estimated between 40-60% of women develop a urinary tract infection during their lifetime, and the likelihood of an infection increases as you age.
 Kidney disease, on the other hand, affects one in 10 Canadians according to the Kidney Foundation of Canada.